 The book also explains how to investigate educational backgrounds by verifying academic attendance and degrees, requesting transcripts, and determining accreditation status.

-Background Screening and Investigations: Managing Hiring Risk from the HR and Security Perspectives
+Background Screening and Investigations: Managing Hiring Risk from the HR and Security Perspectives Paperback March 19, 2008

 Background Screening and Investigations is a book designed to help companies conduct effective background screening evaluations before hiring and after hiring new employees.
-The process of background checks give companies a view into an applicant’s past behavior patterns, propensities, and likely future behavior.
+The process of background checks gives companies a view into an applicant’s past behavior patterns, propensities, and likely future behavior.
 The book describes all aspects of the employment background check from the perspective of human resource professionals.

 This background check book is great for anyone who wishes to use public records to conduct background investigations.
-It is an easy to understand beginner’s guide that explains the process of investigating the backgrounds of individuals and companies.
-Learn how to examine public records both online and at the county courthouse to uncover key pieces of historical information
+It is an easy-to-understand beginner’s guide that explains the process of investigating the backgrounds of individuals and companies.
+Learn how to examine public records both online and at the county courthouse to uncover key pieces of historical information.